-Sometimes the retiring couple will need to downsize but the family wants to keep the home in the family.
+Sometimes the retiring couple will need to downsize, but the family wants to keep the home in the family.
 It is possible that a family member, perhaps who needs a larger home for a growing family, may wish to buy the house.
-Mom and Dad can sell the house to a son or daughter (or grandchild) and finance the house with a seller-finance note.
-Mom and Dad get a steady income stream for retirement and can purchase a smaller home or rent an apartment.
-The note could be self-cancelling so that when the last of Mom or Dad dies, the note is forgiven.
-The value of the note at that time could be considered part of the purchasing child's inheritance, and equal value could be distributed to the other heirs to make up for the value of the house that was never paid by the son or daughter that purchased the home.
+Mom and dad can sell the house to a child (or grandchild) and finance the house with a seller-finance note.
+Mom and dad get a steady income stream for retirement and can purchase a smaller home or rent an apartment.
+The note could be self-canceling so that when the last of mom or dad dies, the note is forgiven.
+The value of the note at that time could be considered part of the purchasing child's inheritance, and equal value could be distributed to the other heirs to make up for the value of the house that was never paid by the child who purchased the home.

 A variation would be a swap.
-Son or daughter trades a smaller home to Mom and Dad for the bigger home with a note for the difference.
+Child trades a smaller home to mom and dad for the bigger home with a note for the difference.

 III.
-Home-equity conversion
+Home equity conversion